 Should you let your local health care provider know you tested positive for COVID-19 with an at-home antigen COVID-19 test?

 Yes.
-You should let your local health care provider know that you tested positive for COVID-19 using an at-home antigen test.
-At Mayo Clinic, you can do this by submitting a photo of your positive antigen test result to your care team in secure message using Patient Online Services.
+You should let your local healthcare provider know that you tested positive for COVID-19 using an at-home antigen test.
+At Mayo Clinic, you can do this by submitting a photo of your positive antigen test result to your care team in secure message using the patient portal.
 This will ensure your care team can help you with any care needs related to COVID-19 if you continue to have prolonged symptoms of COVID-19 or if you need to seek additional care related to COVID-19.